 For those of you who love ethnic food, curries, stews, sauces, chutneys, this will be comfort food.
 If you love peanut butter or nut butter and are intrigued by how beautifully creamy they can make a savory soup, I welcome you to embrace this recipe and to make it right away.

 It’s equally fun in all seasons.
-In fall and winter I love to load it up with winter squash or sweet potatoes.
+In fall and winter I love to load it up with winter squash (or sweet potatoes, if not on GAPS).
 In the summer, zucchini and cauliflower.

-Serve it as stew or pour it over rice or cauliflower rice.
+Serve it as stew or pour it over cauliflower rice.

 This post contains affiliate links.